shahar0809/Mesh-Viewer/Assignment3Report/Assignment3Report.md

 Now, we initialize the shader, and tell OpenGL to use it:

 Finally, we pass the screen and texture coordinates to the shader.

+This function is called once, upon initialization, and creates a mapping for the texture.

+So the pipeline is as follows:

+`InitOpenGLRendering` defines the mapping of a texture over the screen.

+The `Render` function updates the color buffer, which is a buffer the size of the screen which contatins a color for each pixel.

+Right after `Render`, we call `SwapBuffers`, which converts the color buffer into a texture.

+Finally, we get the color buffer as a texture over the screen.

 ## 2 - Load mesh on the GPU